Sole Proprietorship 101: The Easy Guide to Setting One Up

 In terms of tax filing, sole proprietorships are taxed as a pass-through business entity.
 This means that the business’ profits and losses are reported on your personal income tax return.
 So you don’t have to pay separate taxes for your business.

-For example, if you use your own home as your business base, you won’t have to pay more money on space, utilities, and internet.
+How does this work?
+Simple: If you use your own home as your business base, you won’t have to pay more money for space, utilities, and the internet.
 This reduces your personal taxes.
 You might even get a tax refund when you file your personal tax return.

 As a sole proprietorship, you can also take advantage of some tax deductions.
 For instance, the Tax Cuts and Jobs Act of 2017 allows sole proprietors to deduct 20% of their net income from their taxes.